ddavidse/CNN_for_nanoparticle/README.md

 3. Download the datasets  from https://doi.org/10.4121/uuid:516ab2fa-4c47-42f8-b614-5e283889b218
 4. Open example.py
 5. On line 46, enter the desired folder to store outputs
-6. On line 49, enter the location of "main dataset - 100x 100"
+6. On line 49, enter the location of "...\final datasets\main dataset - 100x100"
-7. On line 52, enter the location of "elephants - 100x 100"
+7. On line 52, enter the location of "...\final datasets\fooling datasets\elephants - 100x100"
-8. On line 62, enter the location of "initial_weights_for_example.pth"
+8. On line 62, enter the location of "...\CNN_for_nanoparticle-master\initial_weights.pth"
 9. Run the script

 ----------------------------------------------------------------------------------------------------------------------------------